dialoguetoolkit/chattool/README.md

 The project should run "out of the box" in netbeans.

-The project contains a pom.xml file that links to all the required libraries.
+The project contains a pom.xml file that contains all the dependencies